< Return to Programs

 Supporting Chemically Sensitive Retreatants

-by Judy Taylor, a Spirit Rock Attendee
+by Judy Taylor, a Spirit Rock Retreatant

 Like many of you, I benefit from going on retreat periodically.
 It's such a relief to drop my mundane cares and concerns for a spell and slow down enough to find some inner peace.
 I also appreciate being able to trade in my bland cooking for much tastier fare, having my mind fed with stimulating dharma talks, and silently communing with the darting lizards, unfettered turkeys and docile deer.
 Fresh and vital insights occur to me more readily in this setting.

 But being chemically sensitive, it is difficult to find a retreat venue that accommodates my issues.
 Spirit Rock seems to be the rare exception.
 Thus, I am extremely grateful to Spirit Rock for employing a fragrance-free policy.
 Yet, despite the well-stated and repeated fragrance-free requests at Spirit Rock, I still encounter some strong scents while on retreat.

 When I am getting bombarded with scents, a dense fog will cloud my brain, preventing me from being able to focus on the breath.
 My mind will then ricochet all over the place, refusing to land anywhere.
 And the breath I wish to focus on becomes more constricted and shallow, bringing with it some agitation.
 My stomach also turns queasy and my joints will start to ache.
 Sudden drowsiness from the exposure to fragrance is another obstacle to harnessing my concentration.